ksodhi2/OCR-Plus-Plus/README.md

 - [Catch2]

 OCR++ uses the [EMNIST] data set for training and [TextBoxes] neural network for text recognition.
-Files for them are provided in the data folder but feel free to use your own data.
+Files for them are provided in the data folder, but feel free to use your own data.

 ## Quick Start
 ### MacOS
 1. Download Cinder and extract the downloaded item into a folder.
 We’ll call this folder ~/Cinder
 2. Open the ~/Cinder folder in [CLion] and click the green build button.
 This will build libcinder.
 3. Create a directory, say my-projects in ~/Cinder.
-Clone the project into this folder.
+Clone this repository into that folder.
 4. Install OpenCV using these [instructions]
 5. Open the project in CLion, set the target to cinder-OCR++ and click the run button.